By Tim Lambert

 1003 David became king of all Israel

-In a series of wars David also defeated the Philistines and the Moabites (people who lived east of the Dead Sea).
-He also defeated the Amorites from southern Syria and the Ammonites from Northeast of the Dead Sea.
+In a series of wars, David also defeated the Philistines and the Moabites (people who lived east of the Dead Sea).
+He also defeated the Amorites from southern Syria and the Ammonites from the Northeast of the Dead Sea.
 David also conquered the Edomites, who lived south of the Dead Sea.
-By the time David died in 970 Israel was a strong and secure kingdom.
+By the time David died in 970, Israel was a strong and secure kingdom.

 970-930 Solomon was king of Israel